I breakdown 5 optimal ways to focus and get things done when you have a million tasks fighting for attention in your head in today’s article.

 - Best Ways to Make the Most of Working from Home

-5 Ways to Work from Home Without Distractions
+5 Ways to Focus and Work from Home Without Distractions

 It sounds generic and basic but it works wonders.
 Every morning before the day starts, break out a sheet of paper and write down your priorities for the day then list them in order of importance.